 ▶︎ We use web analytics services (Google Analytics) to help us understand how people use the site.
 Cookies allow web analytics services to recognize your browser or device and, for example, identify whether you have visited our website before, what you have previously viewed or clicked on, and how you found us.
 The information is anonymous and only used for statistical purposes, and it helps us to analyze patterns of user activity and to develop a better user experience.

 ▶︎ What’s on Weibo is a participant in, among others, the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites (you will clearly know where since these are very clear links to books or other relevant products).
+As an Amazon Associate we earn from qualifying purchases.
 These affiliate links are provided by third party services that may collect personal data from users or visitors, e.g. cookies and usage data.
 What’s on Weibo has no access or control over these cookies that may be used by third party advertisers.

 Embedded content from other websites